This course is only open for application for deferred entry (ie, students wishing to start in 2016). It is not available for 2015 entry.

 "The Community Organising course at Queen Mary is unique in that it offers the chance to learn how to 'do politics' without getting caught up in partisan agendas.
 I was attracted to the programme because it combines the practical with the theoretical, and allows students the opportunity to learn the theory and history of organising and to gain valuable hands on experience within the local community.

 "In my work organising with students at Queen Mary, my team and I have engaged students politically and democratically both on campus and throughout the greater community of Tower Hamlets.
 I have enjoyed watching students develop their leadership skills, and engage with their neighbours.
 The university experience is often fairly straight forward: you come to uni, make some friends, work hard to get a degree, and move on to bigger and better things.
-Queen Mary University is challenging that status quo, and reminding students why it is so beneficial to be present within your current context, and great things are happening as a result.
+Queen Mary University of London is challenging that status quo, and reminding students why it is so beneficial to be present within your current context, and great things are happening as a result.

 "Coming towards the end of my course, I'm hoping I can put my skills to good use.
 I would love to find a way to organise with local communities around issues they are passionate about, and possibly even continue my work with university students.
 This programme is truly life changing in that it challenges conventional perceptions of politics, and affords the opportunity to meet unique, passionate citizens from diverse backgrounds who truly care about improving their communities."